VowpalWabbit/coba/README.md

  * All contextual bandit learners in VowpalWabbit
  * UCB1-Tuned Bandit Learner by Auer et al. 2002
- * LinUCB by Chu et al. 2011
+ * LinUCB by Li and Chu et al. 2010
  * Corral by Agarwal et al. 2017

  ## Environments